 Project X - Model 005 O-Katana Mk II - Custom OptionBe the first one to write a review

 Premium Quality, Master Smith Forged Soshu Kitae O-Katana blade with a large variety of FREE customization options available.
-Made to Order, Ships in 4-6 weeks.
+Due to complex nature of the Soshu Kitae lamination and the difficulty of making these blades to our high standards, please allow 3 to 4 months for completion.

 About the Model 005 O-Katana Mk II